partiql/partiql-lang-rust/README.md

 ***The crates in this repository are considered experimental, under active/early development, and APIs are subject to change.***

 This project uses [workspaces][workspaces] to manage the crates in this repository.
+The `partiql` crate is intended to be the crate that exports all the relevant `partiql-*` sub-crate functionality.
+It is factored in this way to make applications needing only some sub-component of the PartiQL implementation possible (e.g. an application that only requires the PartiQL parser can depend on `partiql-parser` directly).

+Due to the lack of namespacing in [crates.io][crates], we have published `0.0.0` versions for the sub-crates we know we will need.
+A crate with a version `0.1.0` or higher, should have real, albeit potentially very experimental and/or early implementations.

 ## Security